MacroUniverse/SLISCt/README.md

 ## Meta Programming
 * The file "meta.h" implements some meta programming utilities.
 These utilities are as user-friendly as possible, so that anyone with a basic c++ knowledge can understand their meaning with a glance.
 SLISC users should have a basic idea of how these utilities work, and are welcome to use them, but there is no need to understand how they are implemented.

 * The macro function `SLS_IF(condition)` can be used to limit template function instantiation.
 If `condition` is `true`, then template can be instantiated normally, if `condition` is `false` the function will not be instantiated.
-As example, the function `mul()` in "arithmetic.h" for matrix-vector multiplication is defined as
+As an example, the function `mul()` in "arithmetic.h" for matrix-vector multiplication is defined as
 ```cpp
 template <class T, class T1, class T2, SLS_IF(is_Vector<T>() && is_dense_mat<T1>() && is_Vector<T2>())>
 inline void mul(T &y, const T1 &a, const T2 &x)